mdn/content/files/en-us/web/html/element/input/file/index.md

     input.value = "foo";
     ```

 2. When a file is chosen using an `<input type="file">`, the real path to the source file is not shown in the input's `value` attribute for obvious security reasons.
-Instead, the filename is shown, with `C:\fakepath\` appended to the beginning of it.
+Instead, the filename is shown, with `C:\fakepath\` prepended to it.
 There are some historical reasons for this quirk, but it is supported across all modern browsers, and in fact is [defined in the spec](https://html.spec.whatwg.org/multipage/forms.html#fakepath-srsly).

 ## Examples